What is Blended Learning?

 A course created in a blended learning model uses the classroom time for activities that benefit the most from direct interaction.
 Traditional education (especially at the college level) tends to place an emphasis on delivering material by way of a lecture, while in a blended learning model lectures can be videotaped ahead of time so the student can watch on their own time.
 The classroom time is more likely to be for structured exercises that emphasize the application of the curriculum to solve problems or work through tasks.

-An individual semester of blended learning may emphasize classroom time at the beginning, then gradually increase the amount of work that students do online or during independent study.
+An individual semester of blended learning may emphasize classroom time in the beginning, then gradually increase the amount of work that students do online or during independent study.
 Many argue that class discussion boards, for example, are far more useful if the participants have met face-to-face first.

 The “flipped” classroom, a more recent coinage, refers to classes that are structured almost exclusively around a reversal of expectations for lectures and homework.
-Students are expected to watch lectures online at home, and do homework while they are in class.
+Students are expected to watch lectures online at home and do homework while they are in class.

 In some situations, the move to blended learning has inspired educators to redefine traditional roles.
 The word “facilitator” has emerged as an alternative to “teacher,” bringing with it a slightly different focus.
 The facilitator places an emphasis on empowering students with the skills and knowledge required to make the most of the online material and independent study time, guiding students toward the most meaningful experience possible.
 Facilitators focus on four key areas: